vvaltchev/tilck/.github/ISSUE_TEMPLATE/bug_report.md

 - Compiler (name and version)
 - Host CPU architecture

+**Toolchain configuration**
+- How was the `build_toolchain` script run? (e.g. environment variables)

+**Tilck build configuration**
+- How did `cmake` was run?
+Did you use the `run_cmake` wrapper?
+  For build errors, please attach the full build log of a *clean* build.
+- Tilck commit: please indicate the exact commit used to reproduce the problem

 **Type of issue (select one)**
 - Toolchain build problem
 - Tilck build problem